-In this book, The Enigma of Reason, Hugo Mercier and Dan Sperber argue that reason is not geared to solitary use, to arriving at better beliefs and decisions on our own.
+In the book, The Enigma of Reason, Hugo Mercier and Dan Sperber argue that reason is not geared to solitary use, to arriving at better beliefs and decisions on our own.

 Reason, we are told, is what makes us human, the source of our knowledge and wisdom.
 If reason is so valuable, why didn't it also evolve in other animals?
 If reason is that reliable, why do we produce so much thoroughly reasoned nonsense?